Stony Brook University General Degree Requirements

 Note: The degree progress report, accessible through the SOLAR (Student OnLine Access to Records) System, is a computer-generated report indicating each student's progress toward fulfilling degree requirements.
 The report is designed to be a helpful advisory tool and is not an official evaluation of a student's progress.
 The degree progress report DOES NOT review Major/Minor requirements.
 Major (and Minor, if applicable) requirements must be reviewed with the departmental representative.

-The award of a degree is conditioned upon satisfactory completion of all current degree and instructional requirements at the time of such award and compliance with University procedures and regulations, including the resolution of any outstanding charges of fees or misconduct.
+The conferral of a degree is conditional upon satisfactory completion of all current degree and instructional requirements at the time of such award and compliance with University procedures and regulations, including the resolution of any outstanding charges of fees or misconduct.

 Credit Hour Requirement